Andy Dalton Player Prop Bets for NFL Week 13 | Chicago vs. Arizona 12/5/2021

 Season Stats

-- The Bears, who rank 29th in the NFL in points scored, have attempted a pass 49.6% of the time while opting for the ground attack 50.4% of the time.
+- The Bears, who rank 29th in the NFL in points scored, have dropped back to pass 49.6% of the time while running the football 50.4% of the time.

-- Dalton has thrown eight passes in the red zone this season, 10.5% of his team's red zone plays.
+- Dalton has attempted eight of his 112 passes in the red zone, accounting for 10.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Dalton's matchup with the Cardinals.